svlad-90/livelooping/md/input-controller/input-controller.md

 |Voodoo Finisher|FX parameters are associated with the Voodoo Finisher VST instance|
 |Custom|FX parameters are assigned manually by the user.
 The mapping is persisted as part of the preset.|

-Here is description of the mapping between the VST parameters and FX parameters used in each FX unit:
+Here is a description of the mapping between the VST parameters and FX parameters used in each FX unit:

 #### Manipulator FX unit